qbah3h/nft-collection-explorer/readme.md

-This app retrieves all NFT from a wallet using OpenSea API.
+This app retrieves all NFT from a wallet using web3 JS library and OpenSea API.

 Heroku live app: https://ntf-collection-explorer.herokuapp.com/